The following bodies offer grant funding to individuals and/or organisations based within our town.

 REAPS MOSS COMMUNITY BENEFIT FUND

 The Reaps Moss Community Benefit Fund offers grant funding to community projects that offer benefit to residents living with defined funding areas around the Reaps Moss Wind Farm.
 The Todmorden Electoral Ward is one such area.
-Grants applications are invited once a year and the next closing date is 15 February 2021.
 Further details can be found here.